 Providers are required to comply with the Standards at all times, not just at the time of application, and TEQSA may seek evidence of compliance at other times if a risk of non-compliance is identified.

 TEQSA will expect providers to be able to demonstrate that the external referencing required by the HES Framework has been undertaken and that the objects and processes employed for referencing are credible, tenable and recent.
 A provider could clarify the positioning of its offerings through undertaking comparisons against both peers and other providers that have achieved higher levels of good practice.
 Where both national and international comparators are required but claims are made that one or the other is not available, TEQSA will need to be convinced that useful comparators do not exist.

-External referencing should encompass not only course design and methods of assessment, but also student achievement of learning outcomes, including through cohort analysis of student performance data.
+External referencing should encompass not only course design and methods of assessment, but also student achievement of learning outcomes, including through cohort analysis of student performance data (such as analysis of variations in retention, progression and completion rates by entrance pathway, international students compared with domestic students, different fields of education etc.).
 Peer review of assessment is a valuable means of validating that grades awarded reflect the level of student attainment, including through calibration of different markers’ grading (refer to Standard 5.3.4).

 Where the HES Framework requires external referencing to inform improvement planning and processes, TEQSA will need to be satisfied by examples that this is the case and will continue to be so.
 The more the provider’s operations are informed by well-established external referencing that flows through to improvement processes, the greater TEQSA’s confidence in the provider is likely to be.
 This may lead to expedited assessment of applications of renewal of course accreditation.

 Providers that are seeking self-accrediting authority will need to satisfy TEQSA that the external referencing required by Part B2, Section 2c is well established in the provider’s review and improvement processes, and likely to be transferrable to new courses or levels of study.